Skin Contact Wine (aka Orange Wine): An In-Depth Guide

 What is skin contact wine (orange wine)?

-Also, these tannic-character wines can be highly aromatic, with tropical or zesty notes and a touch of bitterness.
+These tannic wines can be highly aromatic, with tropical or zesty notes and a touch of bitterness.

 What else should you expect?